History & Overview of U.S. Foreign Aid to Israel

 Total Aid

-Altogether, since 1949, Israel has received more than $160 billion in assistance.
+Altogether, since 1949, Israel has received more than $176 billion in assistance.
 This does not include the $10 billion in loan guarantees (spread over five years) approved in 1992 or the $9 billion in guarantees offered in 2003.
-It does include a variety of smaller assistance-related accounts, such as refugee resettlement ($1.7 billion overall since 1973), the American Schools and Hospitals Abroad Program (ASHA), which supports schools, libraries, and medical centers that demonstrate American ideas and practices ($178 million), and cooperative development programs (a total of $186 million since 1981).
-The total also includes almost $7.6 billion for joint military projects like the Arrow missile (for which Israel has received more than $3.5 billion since 1986), which are provided through the defense budget.
+It does include a variety of smaller assistance-related accounts, such as refugee resettlement ($1.7 billion overall since 1973), the American Schools and Hospitals Abroad Program (ASHA), which supports schools, libraries, and medical centers that demonstrate American ideas and practices ($191 million), and cooperative development programs (a total of $186 million since 1981).
+The total also includes more than $16 billion for joint military projects, such as the Arrow missile (for which Israel has received more than $3.7 billion since 1986), which are funded through the defense budget.

 As a “major non-NATO ally,” Israel also receives assistance from the Excess Defense Articles (EDA) program.
-This program allows the United States to reduce its inventory of outdated equipment by providing friendly countries with necessary supplies at either reduced rates or no charge.
+This program enables the United States to reduce its inventory of outdated equipment by providing friendly countries with necessary supplies at reduced rates or at no charge.
 From 2010 to 2019, Israel received at least $385 million in EDA deliveries.

 Sources: Clyde R. Mark, “Israel: U.S. Foreign Assistance,” Congressional Research Service, (July 12, 2004).